bhstark2/latency/report.md

 ### Queuing implementations (Dave Taht, Greg)

+The details of the buffer implementation can have a significant impact on the latency introduced by a piece of networking equipment, and thus on the end-to-end latency for all flows that utilize that piece of equipment.
+The impact is felt most often when the egress interface has a lower data rate than the ingress interface (or ingress interfaces in aggregate), and particularly when the egress interface is the bottleneck  for one or more flows currently sharing it.
+In those situations, packets will regularly queue up in the buffer, and thus cause delays.
 * FIFOs
 	* baseline case, most widely deployed in network gear, discuss buffer sizing, relation to congestion control, buffer bloat
 * AQMs: CoDel, PIE, DOCSIS-PIE, Cobalt, etc.